-An investment in shares of our common stock entails certain material risks and uncertainties that should be considered.
-See "Risk Factors" beginning on page 10 of Retail Opportunity Investments Corp.'s Annual Report on Form 10-K for the year ended December 31, 2014 and in our subsequently filed periodic reports incorporated by reference herein.
+An investment in our common stock entails certain material risks and uncertainties that should be considered.
+See "Risk Factors" beginning on page 3 of this prospectus and on page 6 of our Annual Report on Form 10-K for the year ended December 31, 2010.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
-Any representation to the contrary is a criminal offense.
+Neither the Securities and Exchange Comm passed upon the adequacy or accuracy of this prospec s commission has approved or disapproved of these securities or e contrary is a criminal offense.

-Prospectus dated , 2015
+Prospectus dated , 2012

+- iii -